vigetlabs/colonel-kurtz/docs/colonel.md

   el: container,
   blocks: input
 })

+editor.start()
 ```

 That's it, for now at any rate.
 Since `#input` is a DOM element, the
 `blocks` key will safely pull JSON out of the input and parse it for
 you.
 It also accepts a JavaScript array, if you would like to do this
 process manually.

+`editor.start()` tells the editor to boot up and render.
+This is an
+important step!
+It tells Colonel Kurtz to run through all of its
+available plugins (plugins are not discussed in this tutorial) and
+then renders the editor to the screen.

 ### Making it look decent